Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-gen-space-details.markdown

 </table>

-Click the arrow in the right-hand column of the space entry to drill through to the following additional details:
+Click the arrow in the right-hand column of the Space entry to drill through to the following additional details:

 <table>
   <tr>